 7. Grouping Emotions With Behaviours

-Using written feeling words and behaviour words, have your group together which emotions drive which actions.
+Using written feeling words and behaviour words, have your child group together which emotions drive which actions.
 This is a fantastic activity for helping your child to understand why their peers may behave in a certain way they don’t like, encouraging empathy – and also a perfect opportunity to teach more appropriate responses to difficult feelings.

 I hope these social-emotional activities for preschoolers will help you to support your child with their emotional development; do you have any suggestions I’ve not made here?